Kalan-Lab/codoff/README.md

                         Path to output file [Default is standard output].
   -p PLOT_OUTFILE, --plot-outfile PLOT_OUTFILE
                         Plot output file name (will be in SVG format).
 If not provided, no plot will be made.
+  -j MAX_JOBS, --max-jobs MAX_JOBS
+                        Maximum number of parallel processes to use for simulation [Default: 1 (sequential)].
   -v, --version         Print version and exist
 ```